Sumin (musician)

-Park Soo-min, known professionally as Sumin is a South Korean singer-songwriter and record producer.
+Park Su-min, known professionally as Sumin is a South Korean singer-songwriter and record producer.
 She first came to prominence with the single "곤란한 노래" (The Gonlan Song), one of the tracks on her Miniseries collaboration album with fellow producer Slom.
 The song earned the duo the Korean Music Award for Best R&B and Soul Song.

 Career

 In December 2015, Sumin debuted with the single "뜨거워질거야"; the next year, she released the mini album Beat, And Go To Sleep.
 Her first studio album, Your Home, was named "one of the best albums of 2018" by the webzine Weiv.
 Sumin has produced music for BTS, Red Velvet, BoA, and more.